Skittles: Telekinize the Rainbow

 How the mechanism earns attention

 The core mechanic is simple: webcam permission turns a standard banner into an interactive surface, where your movement becomes the “controller” for the drum kit.
 That shifts the experience from passive exposure to active participation in a few seconds.
+Because the unit reacts to a single, instantly legible gesture, it earns attention before the viewer has time to move on.

 In brand-led entertainment marketing, the smallest possible interaction can turn a paid unit into something people choose to engage with.